humdrum-tools/humdrum-documentation/guide/ch31/index.md

 what\'s inside the file before we take any action.

-The **grep** command is especially useful in determining whether certain items of information are present in a file.
+The <span class="unix">grep</span> command is especially useful in determining whether certain items of information are present in a file.
 For example, the following command identifies all files in the path `/scores` that contain passages in 7/8 meter: